shulthz/bitshares.foundation/_workers/2019-07-uccs-research-project.md

 **Additional project activities**:
 * Travel to universities and academic/blockchain conferences to present our research.
 * Participation and outreach in blockchain community events in the greater Colorado Springs area.
+* Sharing ongoing research findings with the BitShares Core Team and contributing insights to relevant design discussions.

 # Principal Investigator Bio